OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/06_0_MakingPredictions_Introduction/MakingPredictions_Introduction.md

 SQ_GetVariableName(hVariable, 1, szVariableName, sizeof(szVariableName));
 ```

-The next step will be to populate the SQ_PreparePrediction structure pointer with the data from which we will predict a desired quantity.
-Let's imagine that we have the input data in the form of a std::vector<float>, let's name it fQuantitativeData, with a size equal to that of the number of variables needed for prediction, containing the variable values for just one observation, also in the same order than that for the observations used to build the model.
+The next step will be to populate the *SQ_PreparePrediction* structure pointer with the data from which we will predict a desired quantity.
+Let's imagine that we have the input data in the form of a std::vector<float>, let's name it *fQuantitativeData*, with a size equal to that of the number of variables needed for prediction, containing the variable values for just one observation, also in the same order than that for the observations used to build the model.
 In this case, we could populate the *SQ_PreparePrediction* structure pointer by:

 ```
 iObs = 1;